 Even high-end brands aren’t immune to the struggles affecting big department stores.
 It’s a telltale sign of retail doom when even the glitz and glam that cemented Manhattan’s Fifth Avenue into retail royalty struggles to attract shoppers.

 Ralph Lauren is the latest retailer to close its trademark New York storefront on Fifth Avenue.
 Declining sales, failed attempts at modernizing the brand for younger buyers, and jacked up rent prices on the block all contributed to Ralph Lauren’s decision to close the store.
 It plans to restructure store formats and streamline operations to win back customers and boost sales in the process.

 Next: Why Macy’s is still failing to lure more customers to the store

-Sales are still lagging Macy’s despite the debut of Macy’s Backstage, pop-up shops that offer deeply discounted items.
+Sales are still lagging Macy’s despite the debut of Macy’s Backstage, pop-up shops offering deeply discounted items.
 Still, reports say Macy’s has lost sight of what customers really want, allowing Amazon the opportunity to surpass the retailer as the largest supplier of apparel.

-Macy’s turnaround strategy includes efforts to increase the number of exclusive items that cannot be found elsewhere and ramping up its mobile app to improve the in-store shopping experience.
-And if the Amazon effect isn’t already influencing its rebranding strategy, Macy’s also says it’s working to improve methods that would streamline the process for consumers to buy online and pick up in store.
+Macy’s turnaround strategy includes increasing the number of exclusive items and ramping up its mobile app to improve the in-store shopping experience.
+And if the Amazon effect isn’t already influencing its rebranding strategy, Macy’s also says it’s working to streamline the process of consumers buying online and picking up in store.